-For highly sensitive luminometric assays, the luminometer model and settings greatly affect the quality of the data obtained.
-Luminometers from different manufacturers vary in their sensitivity and dynamic range.
-If you are not using a GloMax® luminometer, consult the operating manual for your luminometer to determine the optimal settings.
+For highly sensitive luminometric assays such as the Caspase Glo® 9 Assay, the luminometer model and settings greatly affect the quality of the data obtained.
+Luminometers from different manufacturers will vary in their sensitivity and dynamic range.
 The limits should be verified on each instrument before analysis of experimental samples.
 The assay should be linear in some portion of the detection range of the instrument used.
 Within an individual luminometer there may be different gain/sensitivity settings.
 We recommend that you optimize the gain/sensitivity settings.
+Please consult your instrument operator's manual for general operating instructions.